 I haven't tried this myself, but I've heard from several people that you can definitely reuse nail dashes!
 You want to soak them overnight in rubbing alcohol to remove any glue residue from the previous use, and then they should be ready to go the next day.
 Again, haven't tried this myself but have heard from a lot of people that it works great!

 Changing out is EASY!

 I've been a LONG TIME nail salon junkie.
-But trying to make that appointment every two weeks and then have my hands totally useless for an hour is hard!!
-I actually get a lot of mom guilt taking that time away from my family AND not even being able to work while doing it.
-I love that I can do these at home and it literally only takes 10 minutes!
+But trying to make that appointment every two weeks and then having my hands totally useless for an hour was hard!!
+I actually used to get a lot of mom guilt taking that time away from my family AND not even being able to work while doing it.
+I love that I can do these at home (especially while on bed rest!!) and it literally only takes 10 minutes!
 The learning curve isn't even crazy; the first time it took me like 15 minutes.
 And no mess!

 At home options = best options

-Ever since 2020 I've become so much more of a DIY beauty girl!
-It's not just about saving money, it's the time that I save by not being married to a service that requires bi-monthly upkeep.
+Ever since 2020 I've become so much more of a DIY beauty girl, and it's definitely coming into play while I'm on bed rest!
+And even when I'm not on bed rest, it's not just about saving money, it's the time that I save by not being married to a service that requires bi-monthly upkeep.
 Red Aspen nails have totally changed my nail game, and I love that I can switch out my nails easily on every whim!
 Check out all the colors and patterns here!